LGBTQ rights in Nepal: Violence

-LGBT people continue to face discrimination, hate speech, and violence.
+In Nepal LGBT people can face discrimination, hate speech, and violence.
 They also continue to be subjected to slavery and slavery-like practices.
 The exploitation and illegal castration of boys with feminine characteristics remains unresolved.

+Despite various efforts from human rights and LGBT rights NGOs, the LGBTQI+ community in Nepal continues to face physical violence.
+In a survey conducted by United Nations Women in Nepal regarding the LGBTQI+ community and physical violence, 81% of survey respondents stated they had experienced at least one form of violence in their lifetime.

 Gender-based violence against transgender people is a severe issue in Nepal where they often find themselves susceptible to both public and domestic violence, abuse in the workplace and at home, and elsewhere.
 Reasons for gender-based violence are largely attributed to social taboos and superstitions and deeply entrenched beliefs that propagate derogatory attitudes towards sexual and gender minorities.
 Violence also stems from law enforcement such as the police force, as many LGBT individuals report severe beatings, body searches and undue detainment.
-Likewise, results derived from INSEC's monitoring of the situation indicated that subjugating women to domestic violence was considered a deep-rooted traditional practice.

-Survey results also show that 20-23% of transgender women in Nepal view domestic violence as being acceptable.
-Despite efforts of various human rights and LGBT rights NGOs, together with international aid agencies, to lobby for the elimination of violence through the implementation of more effective measures.
-Complaints by transgender rights activists are directed towards the lackadaisical efforts of the law enforcement agencies in which disputes are settled without any charges pressed against the perpetrators.

 As Nepal is one of the least developed countries in the world, many Nepali LGBT people seek opportunities for employment in countries that criminalize same-sex relationships, including Malaysia, Brunei, Kuwait and Qatar.
 Sunil Babu Pant says that the government should at least inform sexual and gender minority workers about the legal risks in these countries.
 "People have been jailed in countries like Malaysia and Qatar just for being homosexual.
 Many such incidents exist, no one cares.
 Send them to gay friendly countries like Israel or South Korea instead" Pant suggested.